Quasi-isometric rigidity of three manifold groups: Canonical splittings

-Let $L$ be a compact fundamental domain for the action of $H$ on $X$.
+\Proof {Let $L$ be a compact subset whose $H$-translates cover $X$}.
 Every point in $L$ admits a connected neighborhood in $X$, hence contained in a unique element of $\CCC$.
 By compactness, this implies that only finitely many components of $\CCC$ intersect $L$.
 This shows that $\CCC$ is a finite union of $H$-orbits.
-This also implies that any compact subset $K$ of $X$ meets at most finitely many components of $X$, since the fact that the action is properly discontinuous on $X$ implies that there are only finitely many elements of $H$ that maps points of $K$ in $L$.
+This also implies that any compact subset $K$ of $X$ meets at most finitely many components of $X$, since the fact that the action is properly discontinuous on $X$ implies that there are only finitely many elements of $H$ that map points of $K$ in $L$.